ROES Digital Manager

 What are your hours of operation?

-Our business hours are 9:00 am to 5:00 pm Eastern Standard Time, Monday through Thursday, and 9:00 am – Noon Friday.
-We have a drop-slot for your orders located on our front door.
+Our business hours are 9:00 am to 5:00 pm Eastern Standard Time, Monday through Friday.
 Orders received after 12:00 noon will be counted as being received on the next business day.

 We will be closed for the following holidays: